tecnalia-advancedmanufacturing-robotics/OrbbecSDK_ROS2/README.md

 ### 4.1 Multiple devices

-Using multiple devices to capture camera data from multiple angles and positions can provide more information and diversity to enhance the performance of application algorithms, please refer to [docs/multiple_devices.md](docs/multiple_devices.md) to configure and launch multiple devices.
+Using multiple devices to capture camera data from various angles and positions can offer greater diversity and information to improve the performance of application algorithms.
+Kindly refer to [docs/multiple_devices.md](docs/multiple_devices.md) for configuring and deploying multiple devices.

 ### 4.2 Use hardware decoder to decode JPEG

 #### 4.2.1 rockchip and Amlogic

-Depends on `rockchip-mpp-dev` and `rockchip-rga-dev`, not all systems have these two packages, the names may be different, please search by yourself.
+Dependencies for `rockchip-mpp-dev` and `rockchip-rga-dev`, are necessary, but it should be noted that these packages may not be available on all systems, and their names may differ.
+Please conduct a search to determine the proper package names for your system.
-Open `CMakeLists.txt` and set `USE_RK_HW_DECODER` to `ON`.
+Next Open `CMakeLists.txt` and set `USE_RK_HW_DECODER` to `ON`.

 #### 4.2.2 Nvidia Jetson